thoughtbot/ios-on-rails/release/ios-on-rails.md

 APIs built for commercial use usually have some concept of a client id and/or client secret.
 These are unguessable strings that act as a username and password combination required for all API requests.
-Requiring a client id and secret ensures that only known users can access the API and allows the API to turn off access to a particular person or application if the usage violates the API terms of service.
+Requiring a client id and secret ensures that only known users can access the API.
+This also allows the API to turn off access to a particular person or application if the usage violates the API terms of service.
 [This blog post on API security](https://stormpath.com/blog/top-six-reasons-use-api-keys-and-how/) explains the benefits of API keys.